 Chaga is a woody, bitter mushroom that is not eaten raw.
 Instead, it needs to be carefully cleaned to remove debris and dirt.
 Then, it’s usually dried and ground into a powder that can be mixed into beverages or encapsulated.

 In some cases, you may find Chaga extract, which usually means that the Chaga material is refined to concentrate the beta-glucan content.
-Of course, this form of Chaga is not a whole-mushroom powder, and some people theorize that it is not as beneficial.
+Mushroom extract coffee and other supplements that contains at least 20% beta glucans or more are associated with the greatest therapeutic benefits.